zestia/ember-async-tooltips/README.md

 #### `@eager`

 Optional.
-When `true`, `@onLoad` is fired when the mouse enters the reference element, this is so data required for the tooltip to display will arrive sooner.
+If `true`, `@onLoad` is fired when the mouse enters the reference element, this is so data required for the tooltip to display will arrive sooner.
 When `false`, `@onLoad` is fired when the tooltip displays.
 Defaults to `true`.

 #### `@position`